sienar-cms/docs/devs/plugins/mailkit.md

   - plugins
 ---

-# Sienar.MailKit plugin
+# Sienar.Plugin.MailKit plugin

 This plugin configures your Sienar application to send email via SMTP through the [MailKit](https://github.com/jstedfast/MailKit) library for .NET.

 ## Configuration

 You need to configure the MailKit plugin with your SMTP information in order to send mail.
 You can do this in one of two ways: via `appsettings.json` or directly on the `IServiceCollection` like normal.
 If you apply your own configuration, Sienar will detect an existing configuration and skip adding its own.
-All configuration is stored on the [SmtpOptions class](https://github.com/christianlevesque/sienar/blob/main/src/Sienar.MailKit/SmtpOptions.cs).
+All configuration is stored on the [SmtpOptions class](https://github.com/sienar-cms/plugin-mailkit/blob/main/SmtpOptions.cs).

 ### `appsettings.json` configuration